TheLipschitz/amortization/README.txt

 Escrow, you can guess or just enter 0, as these will not affect the loan itself), or can modify the provided example settings file to load them all at once.

-Please note that the person who wrote this code is not a financial adviser and is in no way affiliated with any financial institution.
+Please note that the person who wrote this code is not a financial advisor and is in no way affiliated with any financial institution.
 This is simply a tool for personal use to acheive a more detailed idea of a mortgage while shopping for a new home.